viktar-c/indigo/_posts/2017-06-29-performance-engineering-toolkit.markdown

 collecting objects, run a report to automatically extract leak suspects.

 ## IBM Thread Analyzer
-[IBM Thread and Monitor Dump Analyzer][17] will help you with javacore and thread activities analyzes in order to identify the root cause of hangs, deadlocks, and resource contention or monitor bottlenecks.
+[IBM Thread and Monitor Dump Analyzer][17] could help you with javacore and thread activities analyzes in order to identify the root cause of hangs, deadlocks, and resource contention or monitor bottlenecks.

 {% include image.html name="ibm-thread-analyzer.png"
            caption="IBM Thread and Monitor Dump Analyzer for Java" alt="IBM Thread and Monitor Dump Analyzer for Java" width="650" %}

 It analyzes each thread information and provides diagnostic information, such as:
 * current thread information
 * the signal that caused the javacore
 * Java heap information